Did Trump declassify a secret CIA program with a tweet?

-WASHINGTON — President Trump appears to have declassified a CIA program to arm Syrian rebels in a series of tweets attacking the Washington Post Monday night.
+WASHINGTON — President Donald Trump appears to have declassified a CIA program to arm Syrian rebels in a series of tweets attacking The Washington Post Monday night.

-Last week the Washington Post first reported that President Trump had decided to end a covert CIA program to arm and train moderate Syrian rebels.
+Last week The Washington Post first reported that Trump had decided to end a covert CIA program to arm and train moderate Syrian rebels.

 The program, which the Obama administration initiated in 2013, has always been classified, with U.S. government and military officials declining to ever confirm its existence on the record.